2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 4 ELITE STARZ dancers (4 x 4 = 16)

-28 is the greatest number; however, ELITE STARZ dancers are not permitted to compete in STARZ OF TOMORROW.
-This performance would be placed in RISING STARZ.
+28 is the greatest number, however, ELITE STARZ dancers are not permitted to compete in the STARZ OF TOMORROW level.
+Therefore, this performance would be placed in RISING STARZ.

 LEVEL RECOMMENDATION